awsdocs/aws-storagegateway-user-guide/doc_source/smb-acl.md

 1. Create an SMB file share\.
 For more information, see [Creating a File Share](GettingStartedCreateFileShare.md)\.

-1. Use the [UpdateSMBFileShare](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_UpdateSMBFileShare.html) API operation to enable options for ACLs as follows:

-   1. Use the [SmbAclEnabled](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_CreateSMBFileShare.html#StorageGateway-CreateSMBFileShare-request-SMBACLEnabled) option in the Storage Gateway API to enable Windows ACLs\.
-That is, set `SmbAclEnabled` to **true**\.
+1. Enable Windows ACL on the file share from the Storage Gateway console\.

+   To use the Storage Gateway Console, do the following:

+   1. Choose the file share and choose **Edit file share**\.

+   1. For the **File/directory access controlled by** option, choose **Windows Access Control List**\.

 1. \(Optional\) Add an admin user to the [AdminUsersList](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_CreateSMBFileShare.html#StorageGateway-CreateSMBFileShare-request-AdminUserList), if you want the admin user to have privileges to update ACLs on all files and folders in the file share\.

 1. Update the ACLs for the parent folders under the root folder\.
 To do this, use Windows File Explorer to configure the ACLs on the folders in the SMB file share\.
 **Note**